 The AdviseAZ program will embed well-trained, dedicated, near-peer college advisers in high schools and community sites that serve significant numbers of low-income and first-generation college-going students.
 The goal of the program is to increase the number of high school students who enter and complete postsecondary education.
 The advisers are current college students or recent college graduates who are able to help high school students navigate the complex college exploration process, retake college admissions tests, apply to colleges that are a good match/fit, complete the FAFSA, secure financial aid, and matriculate to college.

 To learn more about hosting and applying for an AdviseAZ AmeriCorps Member at your high school or community organization, please view the High School/Community Partner Request for Proposals.
-Applicants should apply as soon as possible as the deadline to complete the RFP is August 1.
+Applicants should apply as soon as possible.
+The deadline to complete the RFP has been extended to August 16th.